 - Best Boutique: Garden Court Hotel – See Rates at TripAdvisor "The property has a Spanish Mediterranean style, and rooms take on a luxurious yet laid back residential vibe."

-- Best for Luxury: Nobu Hotel Epiphany Palo Alto – See Rates at TripAdvisor "The main feature of the hotel is the Nobu restaurant—guests can order room service from it 24 hours a day."
+- Best for Luxury: Nobu Hotel Palo Alto – See Rates at TripAdvisor "The main feature of the hotel is the Nobu restaurant—guests can order room service from it 24 hours a day."

 - Best for Families: Homewood Suites by Hilton Palo Alto – See Rates at TripAdvisor "Located in a prime spot on El Camino Real just a five-minute drive from Stanford University."